In 1994 Shiny Entertainment founded and led by David Perry, developed the first two Earthworm Jim video games.

 With the skilled and imaginative artists and developers at Shiny, the world of Earthworm Jim was fleshed out and planned in detail.
 Worlds, planets, characters.
 A lot of this concept work wasn't shown to the public for many years.
 Earthworm Jim had depth that most video games didn't have at the time, to enable it to go into different genres.

-Mike Dietz - his exceptional animation skills helped to breathe life into the game.
+Mike Dietz, Ed Schofield & Doug TenNapel - their animation skills helped to breathe life into the game.
 Both Earthworm Jim 1 and 2 used traditional hand drawn cell animation techniques combined with digital technology - which made it very fluid and realistic.
 This was called Animotion.
-Earthworm Jim 2 used Animotion II (evidently they perfected the process) combined with Silicon Graphics.
+Earthworm Jim 2 used Animotion II (they perfected the process) combined with Silicon Graphics.
 This helped give some elements in the game a three dimensional appearance using early 3D technology.

 Most of the poster, manual and box artwork for the games and advertising was created by the incomparable illustrator Michael Koelsch.
 He produced promotional illustrations for both games.
 The illustrations and box art were some of the best video game art produced during the 1990's.
 Some promotional art for magazines in the UK, was also made by the Illustrator Paul Kidby - now well known for his Disc World art for Terry Pratchett.

 Both games were released for multiple platforms.

-The Earthworm Jim games marked a landmark at the time because of their high animation quality, artistic polish, unique musical score and originality.
+The Earthworm Jim games marked a landmark back in the 90's because of their high animation quality, artistic polish, unique musical score and originality.
 The originals were said to have used effects never seen before on a Snes, and set the bar for games of their genre.